 - 1 tablespoon balsamic vinegar

 - 4 slices Alvarado's Sprouted Rye Seed Bread

 - Cut tempeh in half lengthwise and then cut it through the middle for 4 thin slices.

-- Heat a large cast iron skillet over medium heat with 2 tablespoons oil.
+- Heat a large cast-iron skillet over medium heat with 2 tablespoons oil.
 Add tempeh and cook for about 5 minutes per side, until dark brown.
-Once both sides are browned, add reserved marinade and let it cook off in the skillet.
+Once both sides are browned, add reserved marinade and let it cook-off in the skillet.
 This allows the flavors to seep into the tempeh deeper.

 - Butter 4 slices of Sprouted Rye Seed Bread.
-Place on the skillet and cook for a 3-4 minutes, until lightly brown.
+Place on the skillet and cook for 3-4 minutes, until lightly brown.
 Flip bread.
-On the uncooked side, add Russian dressing to all slices of bread.
+On the cooked side, add Russian dressing to all slices of bread.
 Divide the sauerkraut between two slices, top with 2 pieces cooked tempeh, each, and a slice of vegan swiss, if using.
 Add the second slice of bread and cook on each side for about 5 minutes, until bread is browned and everything is cooked all the way through.

 - Remove from heat and serve immediately.